TripleTen Academic Catalog

 Institutional Mission and Objectives

-Our mission is to create and develop a leading worldwide bootcamp for switching careers to tech.
+Our mission is to create and develop leading bootcamp programs worldwide for switching careers to tech.
 We help our students change their lives and build careers with programs that enable beginners from all backgrounds to be successful.
 We adapt our curriculums to how our students learn, so they can feel fully-supported when making their big leaps.

 Our objectives are to: